microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/meetingattendancereport-list.md

 > [!WARNING]
 >
->- This method does not support channel meetings.
->- This method can only return up to 50 most recent reports.
+> This method does not support channel meetings, and only returns up to 50 of the most recent reports.

 ## Permissions